iBerry

 • So where does iBerry stand on climate change - or just sit on the fence?

-Climate change is inevitable and is already with us.
-Its effects are likely to get worse but exactly how, when and where is difficult to predict.
-At one extreme there's undiluted optimism, hopes of intergovernmental cooperation, scientific innovation and an assumption that it all eventually gets sorted out and business as usual.
+Climate change is inevitable and is already here as many people are finding out to their cost!.
+It's going to get worse but exactly how, when and where is more difficult to predict.
+At one extreme there's some optimism, hopes of intergovernmental cooperation, scientific innovation and an assumption that it all eventually gets sorted out and business as usual.
 At the other extreme, societal collapse or even human extinction is anticipated as the planetary ecosystem kicks back.
 Who knows?

 • Well, if that isn't sitting on the fence, what is?

 OK!
-Both extremes are unlikely but a degree of societal collapse is inevitable if we can't adjust to sustainable living and we're not doing very well so far!
-Look, nobody really knows how bad it will be or how quickly it will happen but pushing for the best while preparing for the worst makes good sense.
+Both extremes may be unlikely but a degree of societal collapse is inevitable if we can't adjust to sustainable living and we're not doing very too well at that so far!
+Look, nobody really knows how bad it will be or how quickly it will happen but collapses in familiar services such as, water, energy, food supplies etc, seems a lot more likely now.
+Pushing for the best while preparing for the worst is still the best option!

 • But people don't want doom and gloom.
 What about eco-anxiety?